-The CHAIRMAN: The next presenter, Mr Ross Lambert, is a senior research officer with the Valuer General's Office.
-He leads a small section of researchers undertaking complex data analyses and quality control of core valuation products.
+Mr Ross Lambert leads a small section of researchers undertaking complex data analyses and quality control of core valuation products.
 Ross is a valuer with 24 years experience in the marketplace, both in rating and taxing of valuations.
 He has postgraduate qualifications in business computing and has lectured at Curtin University of Technology on mass valuation, quality control, computer-aided valuation and property data analysis.